nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/PK_UPDATE_ANIMAL.md

 # Modifying Animal Status

+## Learning Objectives

+* You should be able to explain how to replace an item in a Python list using the index location.
+* You should be able to explain the purpose of the PUT method in HTTP requests.
+* You should be able to explain the purpose of the `break` keyword in Python.

+## Implementation

 A small refactor to start this chapter.

 Open your `animals/request.py` module, and add a new `status` key to each of your animal dictionaries.